langgenius/dify-docs/en/getting-started/faq/llms-use-faq.md

 Finally, experiments and evaluations are still needed to determine the most suitable embedding technology and splitting unit.
 The performance of different technologies and splitting units can be compared on the test set to select the optimal scheme.

-### 4. What distance function did we use when getting dataset segmentation?
+### 4. What distance function did we use when getting knowledge segmentation?

 We use [cosine similarity](https://en.wikipedia.org/wiki/Cosine\_similarity).
 The choice of distance function is usually irrelevant.
 OpenAI embeddings are normalized to length 1, which means: